SUNIL12502/New/README.md

 Contains realtime stock chart and technical analysis of that stock.
 Used TradingView API to fetch data.

-## Folder Structure

-    # Backend Directory

-    .
-    ├── app.js                  #  all modules imported in this file and mongoDB connection ├── server.js               #  Start point of the code ├── api
-         ├──controllers         # controllers for each task and are called by routes ├──models              # contains the schema of all collections in MongoDB ├──routes              # contains the routes according to URL and request methods └──services            # contains the business logic of all the operations

-    # Frontend Directory

-    frontend
-    ├── src
-    |   |── Cards               # react components
-    |   |── Charts
-    |   |── components
-    |   |── contexts
-    |   |── global              # contains react components on each page
-    |   |── hooks               # hooks used for login and trade transaction
-    |   └── scenes
-    |         |── dashboard     # contains react components of pages
-    |         |── login
-    |         └── register
-    └── app.js                  # contains the logic to fetch all items and call all the react components.

 ## Instructions to run the project:
 * Open the project in visual studio code
 * Open Mongodb Compass and connect to "mongodb+srv://JAMS:NEUWebDesignJAMS@stock.7r94bfe.mongodb.net/?* retryWrites=true&w=majority".